NipunaRanasinghe/demo-food-runners/README.md

 # Food Runners Application

-Here is a microservices demo application, based for a food delivery startup called `Food Runners`.
+Here is a microservices demo application, based on a food delivery startup called `Food Runners`.
 This is designed as a web-based application where users can search for resurants, order foods, make payments and, also rate the quality of the food as well as the delivery service. .

 # Architecture